Subcritical multiplicative chaos for regularized counting statistics from random matrix theory: Proof of the main results

 Finally, in order to apply the {\it second moment method} considered by Webb in \cite{W15}, we will also need to control some exponential moments of the field $(u, \epsilon) \mapsto \X_{N,\epsilon}(u)$.
-The idea of \cite{W15} consists in proving that both in the weak regime (when we consider successive limits as $N\to\infty$ and $\epsilon\to0$) and in the strong regime (when $\epsilon_N\to0$ as $N\to\infty$), the limiting random measures coincide and have the same law as the GMC measure $\nu_{T}^\gamma$ coming directly from a log-correlated process $G$.
+The idea of \cite{W15} consists in proving that both in the weak regime (when we consider successive limits as $N\to\infty$ and $\epsilon\to0$) and in the strong regime (when $\epsilon_N\to0$ as $N\to\infty$), the limiting random measures coincide and have the same law as the GMC measure $\nu^\gamma$.
 In particular, we will need the following asymptotics.
+For any $q\in\N$ and $\delta>0$, define

 \begin{assumption}[Exponential moments asymptotics] Let $q\in\N$.
-We suppose that there exists a sequence $\delta_N\to0$ as $N\to\infty$ so that for any $\boldsymbol{\epsilon}\in \triangle_q(\delta_N)$, \eqref{simplex}, and for any $\mathbf{t} \in\R^q$, we have uniformly for all $\u\in \A^q$,
+We suppose that there exists a sequence $\delta_N\to0$ as $N\to\infty$ so that for any $\boldsymbol{\epsilon}\in \triangle_q(\delta_N)$ and for any $\mathbf{t} \in\R^q$, we have uniformly for all $\u\in \A^q$,

 \end{assumption}